-David Gilroy, managing director at website and e-marketing supplier Conscious Solutions, highlights the importance of regular contact – and how a CRM system can make it happen.
-(Updated 9 August 2021)
+Ben Trott, managing director of Marketing Lawyers, highlights the importance of regular contact – and how a CRM system can make it happen.
+(Updated 16 October 2023)

 Every lawyer knows that existing clients and referrers are the best source of new business.
 But at the same time, you don't want to be pushy.
 The easiest option is to wait for them to contact you when they need advice or have a referral to pass on.

 Meanwhile, relationships deteriorate.
 Clients wonder why you aren't bothering to stay in touch, and draw the obvious conclusion.
 Commercial clients compare your silence to the proactive approach taken by other firms and they start to take notice of them rather than you.
 Referrers wonder whether you are simply using them and start to feel neglected.

 Staying in touch with contacts transforms this picture.
 It needn't take a lot of effort to maintain relationships that improve client retention and levels of referrals; a simple check-in can do the trick.
 The right approach can also boost collaboration within the firm and make it easier to cross-sell services in different practice areas.

 You want to stay 'front of mind' with clients, prospects and referrers.
 When a client or a hot prospect needs a lawyer, you should be the first name they think of.
 By making regular contact with something they find useful, you reaffirm that you understand their needs and interests.

 As well as strengthening the relationship, you can create repeated opportunities to learn more about them.
 A key priority is to be able to identify opportunities to provide legal services as they arise.
 Ask open questions like "What is holding the business back?" to understand their challenges, then identify how you can help in any way.